Arlington, East Sussex: Geography

 Berwick railway station on the East Coastway Line.
 The village of Upper Dicker, the site of a medieval trade centre (Dicker = barter), is on the river, 1+1/2 mi to the north.

 Arlington Reservoir, on the opposite side of the river, was opened in 1971, and supplies water to the local area, including Eastbourne.
 It is situated at the foot of the South Downs and is a conservation site, being both a local nature reserve and a Site of Special Scientific Interest.
 It is an important site for bird life, with up to 170 species breeding in the area and 10,000 migrating birds using it each year and is popular with walkers, and for horse riders and anglers.

 Another SSSI within the parish is Lower Dicker, a disused quarry and an important site for the study of the palaeogeography of the Weald.
 Its geology of sand and sandstone indicating ancient river flows in the area.

 Some wild privet of the native species can be observed growing in the hedges in winter time.

+Governance

+Locally Arlington is part of Wealden District Council.

+Arlington is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.

 Amenities

 There are two village halls in the parish, at Arlington and Upper Dicker.
 That at Arlington holds a weekly Art Club and a village market.
 There are three public houses: The Yew Tree Inn situated near the church; The Old Oak Inn in Caneheath, a hamlet to the east of Arlington; and The Plough Inn at Upper Dicker.
+The barn behind the listed Old Oak Inn is roofed with very rare and unusual Broomhall (Taylor's Patent) roof tiles, made by the Broomhall Brick & Tile Co. of Blackfriars, London.
+Broomhall stopped trading in 1916.
 Arlington also has its very own Tea Garden/ Nursery on Wilbees Road.
 Education is provided at Park Mead Infants School; and at St Bede's Independent Boarding School, Upper Dicker.
 The post office at Upper Dicker (first mentioned in 1852, when a type of postmark known as an undated circle was issued), was closed in 2008.